Metric set analysis tools

 The main total for a hierarchy is its Grand Total.
 The figure below indicates the grand total for all territories plus each grand total for all years.

-A hierarchy's Subtotals are displayed for its upper levels when displaying more than one or it has been expanded to a lower level.
+A hierarchy's Subtotals are displayed for its upper levels when displaying more than one or when it has been expanded to a lower level.
 The figure below indicates the subtotal for 2011 above months, and the subtotal for June, 2011 above its days because it has been expanded.

 When selecting rows or columns in a table, or data points in a chart, some basic statistics of that data will appear in the status bar: sum (SUM), average (AVG), minimum (MIN), maximum (MAX), the number of points (COUNT), and number of distinct values (DISTINCT).

 If there are multiple measures, it will cycle through the statistics for each measure plus the statistics for all measure values mixed together.
 Hover over the data summary for a tooltip showing all of the statistics at once.

 You can click and drag your mouse to select multiple points in a chart.
 Hold the Ctrl or Shift keys while doing this to select additional areas of data points.
 To select multiple rows or columns in a table, hold Ctrl while clicking them, or hold Shift to select a group of rows or columns in between the ones you click.

 10. More tools